giantswarm/docs/src/content/ui-api/kubectl-gs/get-releases.md

 - `VERSION`: Unique identifier of the release.
 - `STATUS`: Indication of if the release is currently active.
-- `CREATED`: Date and time of the release CR creation.
+- `AGE`: How long ago was the release created.
 - `KUBERNETES`: The version of Kubernetes provided by this release
 - `CONTAINER LINUX`: The version of container linux provided by this release
 - `COREDNS`: The version of CoreDNS provided by this release